bluskript/vite-plugin-inline-css-modules/README.md

 ### Help

-- I'm getting an error like `inlineCss is not defined`!
+- I'm getting an error like `inlineCss is not defined`
   - This is probably because you didn't set the tag name correctly in config.
     This plugin might be deleting your import of `inlineCss` from this plugin, so please check to make sure that the `tagName` option is set correctly.